UBC-STAT-IT/Documentation-Public/DSSG/DSIGPU_Server_Guide.md

 Now that we have activated our new `conda` environment we can simply install packages with the usual commands `conda install` or `pip install`.

-When installing packages that will use the GPU, ensure that they are compatible with the CUDA toolkit version installed on the server.
+When installing packages that will use the GPU, ensure that they are compatible with the CUDA toolkit version installed on the server (currently 12.1).

 To go back to the `base` environment use the command `conda activate`.